rigobert9/rigobert9/README.md

 ### I'm rigobert9
 I'm a FOSS, Linux and computer science enthusiast.
-I'm interested in coding, understanding the low level, and gaining more and more control on my device.
+I'm interested in coding, understanding the low level, and gaining more control and power with my device.

 #### Projects
 I'm currently working on some Python school projects.